The SVT symposium

 The SVT symposium is an annual public event where central topics in science and society are debated.

-The SVT symposium this year explores the relationship between knowledge and action in a pandemic - a relationship fraught with complexity and uncertainty.
+The SVT symposium this year explored the relationship between knowledge and action in a pandemic - a relationship fraught with complexity and uncertainty.
+The symposium was originally planned for 2020 but had to be postponed to 2021 because of the pandemic.

 This year, the theme was ‘Ethics of Quantification’, and central question that was asked was: Is the time ripe for an ethics of quantification?